 2. Half Duplex: Data transfer can be established in both directions but not at the same time.
 For example internet browsing, once we send a request to the server then the server will process it and show us the results

 3. Full Duplex: Data transfer can be established in both directions simultaneously.
 For example phone communication.

 ASCII: American Standard Code for Information Interchange

 Ipconfig: Internet Protocol Configuration.
-This command is used for viewing and configuring network interface on Microsoft Windows.
+This command is used for viewing and configuring the network interface on Microsoft Windows.
 It is also used to identify DHCP protocol and DNS settings.

-In baseband transmission, full bandwidth of the cable will be taken by a single signal.
+In baseband transmission, the full bandwidth of the cable will be taken by a single signal.
 Whereas in broadband transmission, multiple signals with multiple frequencies can be sent simultaneously.

 Crosstalk is the disturbance generated by adjacent wires.

-Netstat is a command line tool.
+Netstat is a command-line tool.
 It is used to list out all important TCP/IP settings of a connection.

 If we use longer cables than the preferred ones, it will cause a signal loss in transmission.